AbhinavMalkoochi/yc-hackathon/tasks.md

 ---

-## Vertical Slice 2: Database Schema with Admin Interface
+## Vertical Slice 2: Database Schema with Admin Interface ✅ COMPLETED

 **Goal**: Implement complete database schema and create an admin interface to view, create, and manage all database records.